Legal regulations in the home office for employers and employees

 Lendis: What is the current status quo when it comes to the legal aspects of working from home?

-Claudia Knuth: Due to the coronavirus pandemic, working from home has gone from the exception to the norm for many employees in recent months.
-Nevertheless, there are still hardly any legal regulations on how working from home should be organized.
-This always requires a robust contractual basis that regulates issues such as the organization of working hours, work and data protection, the assumption of costs and the termination of work in the home office.
+Claudia Knuth: Due to the Corona pandemic, the home office has become the norm for many employees in recent months.
+Nevertheless, there are hardly any legal regulations on how to specifically structure work in the home office.
+This always requires a solid contractual basis, which regulates in particular questions of working time arrangements, data protection, the assumption of costs and the termination of activities in the home office.

 Lendis: Does the employer have to provide employees who are working from home with a desk and a chair?

-Knuth: The employer must equip the workplace in the office or the furnished home office workplace at his own expense.
-If employees do not have their own suitable desk or office chair, the employer must provide the employee with suitable office furniture.
-Furniture that meets the requirements of the Workplace Ordinance is suitable for this purpose.
+Knuth: The employer has to equip the workplace in the office or the furnished home office workplace at their own expense.
+If employees do not have their own suitable desk or office chair, then the employer must provide the employee with appropriate office furniture.
+Suitable for this are furniture that complies with the requirements of the Workplace Ordinance.

-Info: The Workplace Ordinance sets out clear requirements for workplaces and workstations.
-You can also find out more in our article on the topic: Ergonomics in the workplace
+Info: The German Workplace Ordinance contains clear regulations regarding the requirements that workplaces and work areas must meet.
+You can also find more information on this in our article on: Ergonomics in the workplace

 Lendis: Some employers give their employees one-off grants to buy their own equipment for working from home.
 What do you think of this approach and what problems could it cause?

-Knuth: If employees work from home, the employer must ensure compliance with a minimum standard of occupational health and safety.
-This also applies if the employer provides the employee with a subsidy so that they can equip their home office workstation themselves.
-As part of the risk assessment, for example, it is up to the employer to assess whether the purchased work equipment is ergonomic, age- and age-appropriate.
-The assessment is naturally more difficult when employees equip the workplace.
+Knuth: If employees work in the home office, the employer must ensure compliance with a minimum standard of occupational health and safety.
+This also applies in the event that the employer provides the employee with a subsidy so that they can equip their home office workplace themselves.
+As part of the risk assessment, it is the employer's responsibility, for example, to assess whether the purchased work equipment is ergonomically designed and suitable for all ages.
+The assessment is naturally more difficult if employees equip the workplace.

 Lendis: Many employers have introduced mobile working, but this can only be implemented to a limited extent as many employees can only work from home due to the pandemic.
 Isn't that teleworking then?

-Knuth: The term "teleworking", in contrast to "home office" or "mobile working", has been legally defined since November 2016.
-According to the German Workplace Ordinance (ArbStättV), teleworking workplaces are "workstations permanently set up by the employer in the private area of the employees, for which the employer has agreed weekly working hours and the duration of the set-up with the employees".
-Teleworking only applies if the employer not only provides the necessary end devices, but also equips the workplace as a whole with furniture.
-This is generally the case with home offices, so that these requirements also apply to furnished home offices.
+Knuth: In contrast to "home office" or "mobile working", the term "telework" has been legally defined since November 2016.
+According to the Workplace Ordinance (ArbStättV), teleworkplaces are "computer workstations permanently set up by the employer in the private area of the employees, for which the employer has determined a weekly working time agreed with the employees and the duration of the setup".
+It is only telework if the employer not only provides the necessary end devices, but also equips the workplace as a whole with furniture.
+This is usually the case with the home office, so that these requirements also apply to the furnished home office.

-The situation is different with mobile working or the "mobile office", i.e. working from different locations outside the company (e.g. on the train, in a hotel, on the sofa at home or in the park).
-However, if the employee can only work from home on a permanent basis, mobile working can become a home office.
+The situation is different with mobile work or the "Mobile Office", i.e. location-independent work at changing locations outside the company (e.g. on the train, in a hotel, on the sofa at home or in the park).
+However, if the employee can only work from home permanently, mobile work can become a home office.

 Lendis: In your opinion, what are the biggest legal challenges in the trend towards working from home?

 Knuth: Challenges arise in particular with regard to occupational health and safety and data protection (more on data protection in the home office).
-Employees run the risk of not being able to clearly distinguish between working time and free time and not complying with the provisions of the Working Hours Act (in particular rest breaks and times, maximum working hours, ban on working on Sundays and public holidays).
-In view of the case law of the European Court of Justice on the recording of working time, it is advisable to use transparent time recording systems now.
+Employees run the risk that working hours and free time are not clearly distinguishable from each other and that they do not comply with the requirements of the Working Hours Act (in particular rest breaks and periods, maximum working hours, ban on Sunday and public holiday work).
+In view of the case law of the European Court of Justice on working time recording, it is advisable to already use transparent time recording systems.

-For the employer, there is also the risk that third parties (e.g. family members) may have access to company data, in particular to the employee's laptop or cell phone.
-The employee should therefore be required by means of a specific contractual agreement to only use software and files approved by the employer and to keep passwords and company documents inaccessible - ideally locked in a filing cabinet.
+The employer also faces the risk of third parties (e.g., family members) accessing company data, especially on the employee's laptop or mobile phone.
+Therefore, the employee should be required, through a specific contractual agreement, to use only software and files approved by the employer and to keep passwords and company documents inaccessible – ideally locked in a filing cabinet.

 With regard to occupational health and safety regulations, employees should first have suitable premises in which it is possible to set up a home office workstation.
 The work chair and desk should meet current ergonomic requirements.
 A risk assessment should also be carried out at the start of working from home.
 In order to avoid having to inspect every workplace, the risk assessment should be carried out by asking employees detailed questions (using a questionnaire).